pytorch/rfcs/RFC-0020-Lightweight-Dispatch.md

 #### Codegen core logic

-These tasks will generate C++ code that pops ivalues out from a stack and casts them to their corresponding C++ types.
+These tasks will generate C++ code that pops IValues out from a stack and casts them to their corresponding C++ types.
 This core logic should be shared across two types of codegens so that it can be covered by all the existing tests on server side.

 * **JIT type -> C++ type**.
 This is necessary for some of the optional C++ types, e.g., we need to map `int` to `int64_t` for the last argument in the example.
     * This is already done in [types.py](https://github.com/pytorch/pytorch/blob/master/tools/codegen/api/types.py), and we need to integrate it into our new codegen.
 * **JIT type -> IValue to basic type conversion C++ code.** E.g., the first argument of this operator: `Tensor(a) self` needs to be translated to: `(std::move(peek(stack, 0, 4))).toTensor()`
-    * IValue provides APIs to directly convert an ivalue to these basic types.
+    * IValue provides APIs to directly convert an IValue to these basic types.
 See [ivalue_inl.h](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/core/ivalue_inl.h#L1453-L1493)
-    * Here’s a [list](#bookmark=id.deyvpbsb5yel) of all the JIT types appearing in native_functions.yaml, most of them can be converted using ivalue’s API.
+    * Here’s a [list](#bookmark=id.deyvpbsb5yel) of all the JIT types appearing in native_functions.yaml, most of them can be converted using IValue’s API.
     * Add a binding function between a JIT type to a piece of C++ code that converts IValue to a specific C++ type.
 * **JIT type -> IValue to ArrayRef type conversion C++ code. **IValue doesn’t provide explicit APIs for these ArrayRef types, but they are widely used in native_functions.yaml.
     * We can use the meta programming logic ([make_boxed_from_unboxed_functor.h](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/core/boxing/impl/make_boxed_from_unboxed_functor.h#L354)) as reference, convert the ivalue to vector then to ArrayRef.